anton-bregolas/NS-Session-Setlist/README.md

       - removeAbcHeadersAndCommands: removes all header fields and inline commands and decorations
       - convertAbcIntervalsToSingleNotes: strips all the intervals / chords down to a single note
       - normalizeAbcTriplets: converts `(3ABC` triplets to `A/B/C`
-    + addCustomAbcFields now passes ABC to processPartEndings to standardise the formatting of identifiable part endings to `||` if localStorage option abcSortNormalizesAbcPartEndings is 1
+    + addCustomAbcFields now passes ABC to processPartEndings to standardize the formatting of identifiable part endings to `||` if localStorage option abcSortNormalizesAbcPartEndings is 1
     + processPartEndings also converts `::` to `:||\n|:`
     + sortFilterAbc and makeTunesFromSets now create a Map of unique primary title & ABC pairs to remove duplicate Sets or Tunes
-    + makeStringTitleCase refactored to integrate toSortFriendlyTitle and prioritise title exceptions
+    + makeStringTitleCase refactored to integrate toSortFriendlyTitle and prioritize title exceptions
   - ABC Tools & Tunebook module (scripts-abc-tools.js)
   - ABC Tools & Tunebook module (scripts-abc-tools.js)
     + abcTunebookDefaults settings object added
-    + initToolsOptions renamed to initTunebookOptions and now initialises settings via initSettingsFromObject
+    + initToolsOptions renamed to initTunebookOptions and now initializes settings via initSettingsFromObject

 + Session DB updates:
   - Session DB updated to 2025-03-03